lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 The function assumes that the input private key is in hex, and returned public key is in hex as well.
 I had to first convert the private key to `BIGNUM`, which is OpenSSL's number representation for arbitrary precision arithmetic.
-The computed public key is a curve coordinate in OpenSSL's `EC_POINT` representation.
-I then convert back to hex using
+The computed public key is an OpenSSL `EC_POINT` data structure, which represents a curve coordinate.
+The curve coordinate is converted back to hex using `EC_POINT_point2hex`.
-`EC_POINT_point2hex`.
 [Public keys can either be compressed or uncompressed][bwiki:ecdsa], and the format of the output of `priv2pub` depends on the `form` input parameter, [which can be one of three values][point_conversion].